 DPM Lawrence Wong at the Alliance for Action for Lower-wage Workers 3rd Workshop

-DPM Lawrence Wong | 24 September 2022
+PM Lawrence Wong | 24 September 2022

-Opening Remarks by Deputy Prime Minister and Minister for Finance Lawrence Wong at the Alliance for Action for Lower-wage Workers 3rd Workshop on 24 September 2022.
+Opening remarks by Deputy Prime Minister and Minister for Finance Lawrence Wong at the Alliance for Action for Lower-wage Workers 3rd Workshop on 24 September 2022.

 Good afternoon.
 It is very good to join you for this Alliance for Action (AfA) on lower-wage workers.
 Advancing the well-being of lower-wage workers is something I am sure that you all feel very passionate about.
 That is why all of you have decided to spend time in this AfA, to commit not just your ideas and suggestions but even your time and your energies into doing something that advance the well-being of workers.